stevenyoung/sentimental/readme.md

 ###Data Analysis

 Used a combination of features.
-Inputs of location (latitude, longitude, user status counts, user followers, user friends) Tried these estimators DecisionTrees, RandomTrees, ExtraTrees to predict this 'sentiment'
+Inputs of location (latitude, longitude, user status counts, user followers, user friends).
+Tried these estimators DecisionTrees, RandomTrees, ExtraTrees to predict this 'sentiment'